proflim123/rmua/README.md

 # rmua
 Submission for RMUA technical assessment
 # Instructions
-Download the rmua.zip folder only, it has everything inside\
+Download the rmua.zip folder, it has everything inside\
 Extract the files\
 Open up a terminal, type the following commands:\
 *cd rmua*\